Skip to main content

 There are a number of “Christmas Club” programs designed to help you do this, but at the end of the day – you can set your own budget and savings plan with just a little discipline.
 You can view our savings tips here, and below are some quick points to get you started:

-• If there was an abundance of unnecessary (or even unwanted) gifts in 2019, think about proposing a Kris Kringle solution with a capped budget.
+• If there was an abundance of unnecessary (or even unwanted) gifts, think about proposing a Kris Kringle solution with a capped budget.
 Everyone will most likely get fewer gifts, but better ones and the shopping will be easier too.

 • If you are travelling overseas during the year, think about duty-free gifts and alcohol for next Christmas.